What is the demand for Business Process Outsourcing services on the European market?

 Also do not forget the option to look for business opportunities in Eastern Europe.
 There are many BPO providers that are looking for a subcontracting partner.
 See also figure 1.

-There are around 5 million migrants with developing country origins in the UK.
-This is about 8% of the total British population.
-The largest of these communities consist of people from India, Pakistan, Bangladesh, South Africa, China and Nigeria.
-Particularly India and Pakistan are well-known providers on the British BPO market.
+There are around five million migrants from developing countries living in the UK.
+This is about 8% of the country’s total population.
+The largest of these communities consist of people with heritage from India, Pakistan, Bangladesh, South Africa, China and Nigeria.
+India and Pakistan are particularly well-known as providers in the British BPO market.

 Ireland benefits from Brexit relocations